Gradle 7

 The Gradle team has decided to introduce semantic support for the declaration of dependencies.

 All dependencies of a multi-module Java application are declared in a central file.
-The libs.versions.toml file under the gradle subdirectory of the root build can contain all plugin and library dependencies.
+The libs.versions.toml file under the Gradle subdirectory of the root build can contain all plugin and library dependencies.
 The declarations can be used in all subprojects.

 Support is provided to group a set of related dependencies and use the alias in the various Gradle modules.